JustRob83/virulent/src/virulent/readme.txt

 Some files used by the demo are not part of ChibiOS/RT but are copyright of ST Microelectronics and are licensed under a different license.
-Also note that not all the files present in the ST library are distributed with ChibiOS/RT, you can find the whole library on the ST web site:
+Also note that not all the files present in the ST library are distributed with ChibiOS/RT.
+You can find the whole library on the ST web site:

                              http://www.st.com